gsi-lab/MOSKopt/README.md

 * **[Resul Al](https://www.linkedin.com/in/resulal/)** ([resulal](https://github.com/resulal)) - Technical University of Denmark

 ### License
-The MCSKopt optimizer is released under the MIT License.
+The MOSKopt optimizer is released under the MIT License.

 ### Acknowledgements
 This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no.675251.